NoAvailableAlias/nano-signal-slot/README.md

 #### Disconnect

-_Additionally use the convenience overload for references._
+_Additionally test the convenience overload for references._

 ```
 // Disconnect a member function from a Nano::Signal